rpgreview/papersandpaychecks/pnp.md

 ### Perception Based Skills

 There are few Perception based skills, but they have a wide application.
-Perception-based skills have a default of -2 for the unksilled, recognising that these skills are heavily influenced by the physical ability of the character.
+Perception-based skills have a default of -2 for the unskilled, recognising that these skills are heavily influenced by the physical ability of the character.

 **Insight**